Lake-Tuggeranong-College/Holocron/Robotics/Software Dev Fundamentals Arduino/Style Guide.md

 Avoid variable names like `val` or `pin`.
 Be more descriptive, like `buttonState` or `switchPin`

 If you want to define pin names and other quantities which won't change, use const ints.
-They're less messy than #defines, yet still give you a way to teach the difference between a variable and a constant.
+They're less messy than `#define`s, yet still give you a way to teach the difference between a variable and a constant.

 Use the wiring/Processing-style variable types, e.g.